What's In Your Gut Zoo? Missing Leanness and Longevity?

 These researchers Johnston et al found "Resistant starch consumption did not significantly affect body weight, fat storage in muscle, liver or visceral depots.
 There was also no change with resistant starch feeding on vascular function or markers of inflammation.
 However, in subjects randomized to consume the resistant starch, insulin sensitivity improved compared with the placebo group (P = 0.023)...Unlike in animal models, diabetes prevention does not appear to be directly related to changes in body adiposity, blood lipids or inflammatory markers.
 Further research to elucidate the mechanisms behind this change in insulin sensitivity in human subjects is required."

-Low (15g) and high dose (30g) RS2 didn't induce fat loss either but improved insulin resistance in obese men, not women (Maki et al, 2012).
+Low (15g) and high dose (30g) RS2 for 4 weeks didn't induce fat loss either but improved insulin resistance in obese men, not women (Maki et al, 2012).

 Neither did 25 grams refined RS3 supplementation (Novelose330), but high-protein/40% carbs resulted in all body fat parameters pivoting: improved insulin sensitivity, body fat loss and weight loss in human subjects with metabolic syndrome (Lobley et al, 2013).